 |Firefox (Mac)||Control + Option + Key|

 |Opera (Windows)||Alt + Key|

 Pages are structured with semantic HTML elements such as header, main, section, article and footer.
 This will help give screen readers context.

 Pages begin with a H1 heading and I have done my best to ensure headings follow a logical order.

-Colours have been tested to have a minimum contrast level of "AA" and a ratio of 4.9.
+Colours have been tested to have a minimum contrast level of "AA".